 One high-profile example of this approach, in which students learn through a combination of traditional classroom lectures and online courses, can be seen at the American University in Cairo.

 The university has started a program in which students will earn credits toward a master’s degree by completing a series of online courses.
 These “MicroMasters” online courses are provided by the Massachusetts Institute of Technology, in collaboration with the Abdulla Al Ghurair Foundation for Education.

 “Blended learning and online learning are two major steps toward increasing students’ access to education, not only in student numbers but also by increasing the choices available for students in meeting their different needs and circumstances,” said Maysa Jalbout, chief executive of the Al Ghurair Foundation.
 (See two related articles: “A Second Chance for Many Arab Students” and “Building on Experience with Digital Education for Refugees.”)

-The program seeks to develop and support high-quality online education in the Arab world, said Mona Said, an associated professor and chair of department of economics at the American University in Cairo’s School of Business.
+The program seeks to develop and support high-quality online education in the Arab world, said Mona Said, an associate professor and chair of the department of economics at the American University in Cairo’s School of Business.

 “The program is serious and promising,” she said, “especially since the online courses are offered by an established education institution, which gives the program strength and reliability.”

 To date, the American University in Cairo has trained 68 faculty members to offer blended-learning courses.
 The university has designed and presented four courses and is designing 15 new courses based on blended-learning curricula.